How do I apply?

 The Artistic Statement is your opportunity to discuss your creative vision for your project.
 This is where you can speak of the tone and style of the film, and to the reasoning behind your creative choices with regards to subject matter, medium, setting, etc. It’s also the place to touch upon your motivation for telling this story and for how you’ve decided to tell it.

-What should I include in my feature or series synopsis?;
+What should I include in my series synopsis?;

-The synopsis should describe how this short can be developed into a feature-length film or series.
+The synopsis should describe how this short can be developed into a series.
 The short should be a stand-alone piece, but in your synopsis you have the opportunity to explain where you see this expanding.
-If it is a feature, you should cover what the world of the story is, new characters we will meet and how the existing story will develop.
 For a series, you should explain what the pilot plot is, new characters we will meet and a brief description of the first season.
 You are not required to submit a series bible at this point, but you should have a general idea of how this presentation will be expanded.

 Does OLIG look for certain types of stories?;